Why Sophie Turner Wanted To Date Joe Jonas

 Advertisement

 “I found it easier to date someone who understands the industry or is in that world,” she said in the interview, which suggests she's had relationships in the past that were not as forgiving of her busy schedule.
-After all, Turner is almost constantly hard at work on Game Of Thrones, especially now that Sansa's storyline is heating up.
+After all, Turner is almost constantly hard at work on Game Of Thrones, especially now that her character, Sansa's, storyline is heating up.

 "At the end of the season, Sansa gets a taste of power — and it’s the first time that she’s had that ever, really," Turner told Vulture late last year.
 "She feels like it’s deserved because she did so much for Jon and the North, so when she saves the day and doesn’t get any recognition for it, it was like she had that first taste of power and then was immediately stripped of it."